spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * The value of any flow f in a flow network G is bounded from above by the capacity of any cut of G

-* Max flow min cut theorem
+* **Max flow min cut theorem**: The max flow from s to t is equal to the cost of a min s-t cut

   * If f is a flow in a flow network G = (V, E) with source s and sink t then the following conditions are equivalent: